Indulgent Christmas trifles made with real custard

 Simple but classic, this trifle with vanilla custard makes use of the summer berries that are abundant during Australian Christmases.

-Play Video: Epic raspberry trifle with meringue top
+GET THE RECIPE: Epic raspberry trifle with meringue top by Australian Eggs

 Not sure what to do with the extra egg whites from your custard?
 This trifle makes use of them in a towering meringue topping.